ebastler/E80-1800/README.md

 # E80-1800
  QMK compatible USB-C PCB for a Cherry G80-1800

- # The first prototype has been built and fits and works.
-Tolerance issue with posts in the bottom part of the PCB - you might have to snap them off on some G80 models (they are not needed with this PCB anyway).
-I will upload a fixed revision these days.
+ The first prototype has been built and fits and works.
+A new revision has been uploaded which should fix all tolerance issues, and now fit all G80-1800 (and as far as I know alos G81-1800) enclosures.
+I can, however, not guarantee perfect operation of the PCB or compatibility with every enclosure variation - if you encounter any issues, please let me know.

 |![pcb_bottom](img/e80-1800-silk.jpg)|![pcb_top](img/E80-1800-controller.jpg)|
 |:----------------------------------------:|:----------------------------------------:|